Power Negotiation Principles & Techniques

 Power Negotiators always want the other parties to believe that they won in the negotiations.
 Start the negotiation by asking for more than you expect to get.
 It continues through all of the other Gambits that are designed to service the perception that they’re winning.
 It ends with congratulating the other side.

-If you let these five principles guide your conduct as you negotiate, they will serve you well throughout, and will help you become a Power Negotiator.
+If you let these five power negotiation principles guide your conduct as you negotiate, they will serve you well throughout your business dealings, and will propel you into becoming a Power Negotiator.

 Roger Dawson is a negotiating consultant and a sales and management speaker.